novatrixtech/mercurius/README.md

 ## To deploy only the binary file

 Besides binary file you need to copy locale, conf and public directories along with it in order to a Mercurius project works properly.

+## Get more details

+Check out our Sample Project at Example folder to get more information about a Mercurius implementation.